thaerkh/vim-workspace/README.md

 let g:workspace_autosave = 0
 ```

-#### Untrailing Spaces
+#### Untrailing Spaces & Untrailing Tabs
-By default, all trailing spaces are trimmed before a buffer is autosaved.
+By default, all trailing spaces and tabs are trimmed before a buffer is autosaved.
 If you don't prefer this behaviour, add this line:
 ```
 let g:workspace_autosave_untrailspaces = 0
+let g:workspace_autosave_untrailtabs = 0
 ```

 #### Ignore List